Skip to content

 Your Rights: Under federal law (EMTALA), all hospital emergency departments must provide screening and stabilizing treatment regardless of insurance status or ability to pay.
 You cannot be turned away when experiencing a psychiatric emergency.

-2. Hospital Emergency Departments & Inpatient Psychiatry
+3. Hospital Emergency Departments & Inpatient Psychiatry (Puget Sound)

 These facilities accept walk-in psychiatric emergencies and can admit for 24-hour inpatient care when indicated: